4SRKS/App-PET-ite/README.md

 ## Version
 Ap-PET-ite 1.0
-* Dispenses food of given mass at given intervals, and maintains water level.
+* Dispenses food of given mass at given intervals, and maintains water level, with inputs given from a UI.